ivan-abreu/didacticpatternvisualizer/README.md

   s4 $ grid "1 0 0 0 0 0 0 0"

-  -- In d3, notes are used in a transversal way (such as chords [d4,e2,g2]) -- which appear in the same vertical line in the reticule.
+  -- In d3, notes are used in a transversal way (such as chords [d4,e2,g2]) -- which appear in the same vertical line in the grid.
   -- Randomness is also used with the "?"
 Sign, so sometimes empty times appear.

 ```